marcoalopez/GrainSizeTools/DOCS/getting_started.md

 pandas.core.frame.DataFrame
 ```

-For visualizing the data at any time, you can use the variable explorer in Spyder (Fig. 5) or directly calling the name of the variable that contains the *Dataframe* in the console and press enter.
+For visualizing the data at any time, you can use the variable explorer in Spyder (Fig. 5) or directly calling the name of the variable in the console and press enter.

 ```python
 # show the DataFrame in the console